teddyh21/ccxt/wiki/Manual.md

 ### OHLCV Emulation

-Some exchanges don't offer any OHLCV method, and for those, the ccxt library will emulate OHLCV candles from [Public Trades](https://github.com/ccxt/ccxt/wiki/Manual#trades-executions-transactions).
+Some exchanges don't offer any OHLCV method, and for those, the ccxt library will emulate OHLCV candles from [Public Trades](https://github.com/ccxt/ccxt/wiki/Manual#public-trades).
 In that case you will see `exchange.has['fetchOHLCV'] = 'emulated'`.
 However, because the trade history is usually very limited, the emulated fetchOHLCV methods cover most recent info only and should only be used as a fallback, when no other option is available.

 **WARNING: the fetchOHLCV emulation is experimental!**

-## Trades, Executions, Transactions
+## Public Trades

 ```diff
 - this is under heavy development right now, contributions appreciated